Last updated: 04/03/23

 Vaccination remains the most effective tool for controlling the COVID-19 pandemic.
 We strongly encourage everyone who is medically able to get vaccinated.
-SPH follows CDC’s COVID-19 Guidance, which strongly recommends that everyone be up-to-date in vaccinations.
+SPH follows CDC’s, which strongly recommends that everyone be up-to-date with vaccinations.

 Student Vaccination Requirements:

-The deadline to submit a request for a religious exception or medical exemption for the Fall 2022 semester was July 25, 2022.
+The deadline to submit a request for a religious exception or medical exemption for the Spring 2023 semester was December 16, 2022.
 Late submissions will be considered, but the deadline is in place to ensure that anyone denied will have ample time to receive the vaccine before the start of the semester.

 Students who are unvaccinated and have an approved religious exception or medical exemption are required to participate in CUNY’s COVID-19 Weekly Testing Program.